 View current ASCO disclosure here.

 Dr. Vokes is the John E. Ultmann Professor, chair of the Department of Medicine, and physician-in-chief at the University of Chicago Medicine and Biological Sciences.
 He is the former leader of the Respiratory Committee of the Alliance (formerly Cancer and Leukemia Group B) and serves on the editorial boards of several journals.
 He is a past chair of the Annual Meeting Education Committee, Annual Meeting Scientific Program Committee, a member of the Conquer Cancer Development and Fundraising Committee, and a member of the Cancer.Net Editorial Board.
-He served as an elected member of the ASCO Nominating Committee, and on the Board of Directors from 2009 to 2012.
+He served as an elected member of the ASCO Nominating Committee, and on the Board of Directors from 2009-2012.

 Eric P. Winer, MD, FASCO